LeslieDancey/fme-server-FULL/an_introduction_to_email_notifications.md

 Enter a description such as “Topic used to trigger an image processing workspace”.

 Click OK to close the dialog and create the Topic.

+**2. Create a Publication**

+In the Notifications part of the web interface click on the Publications tab.
+Click the New button to create a new Publication.

+The new publication can be created to use either the Email protocol or the IMAP protocol.

+**Email Protocol**

+Enter Email Receiver as the new publication’s name.
+Then click in the text box labelled Click to Select under Topics to Publish To.
+Select the newly created ImageProcessing topic from the drop-down list.

+Now select Email (SMTP) as the Publication Protocol.
+This will open the Email User Name parameter.
+Enter a name for receiving email, for example in the format FirstnameLastname

+This will create an email address <name>@<hostname> The hostname is assumed, so you don’t need to enter it yourself.

+Now all emails sent to that address will trigger the ImageProcessing topic.